Liner Notes

 The variable inside a method’s parentheses is called a parameter.
 It’s a placeholder for the value that will be passed to the method when it’s called.
 An argument is the actual value you provide when you call the method.
 For example, in

-, "Darryl Jones" is the argument, andname
+greet("Darryl Jones"), "Darryl Jones" is the argument, andnameingreet(string name)is the parameter.

 4. Classes and Objects